juhana/vorple-if.com/docs/css.md

 `sm-only` hides the element when the screen width is 569 pixels or wider, `lg-only` does that when the screen is 568 pixels or narrower.
-These classes are used in the Status Line extension to swap between the mobile status line and the "normal" status line.
+These classes are used in the Status Line extension to swap between the mobile status line and the full status line.